Implicit Interest Rates Simplified: Your Ultimate Guide

 After the adoption of new lease accounting standards like ASC 842 and IFRS 16, the implicit interest rate in a lease is more important than ever.
 Lessees must now recognize a right-of-use (ROU) asset and report lease liabilities and assets on their balance sheets, and lease interest is among the liabilities.

-The new lease accounting standards have made calculating the implicit interest rate on a lease an essential skill for finance teams across the globe.
+Under ASC 842 and IFRS 16, the implicit interest rate in a lease is used to discount future lease payments to their present value, which determines the size of the lease liability and right-of-use asset recorded on the balance sheet.
 But knowing how to arrive at the figure is only part of the picture.
 It’s equally important to understand implicit interest rates and what they can tell you.

 An implicit interest rate may influence whether your company enters into a lease agreement.
 Taking the rate into account, and the specifics of the asset to be leased, you may be convinced that an outright purchase with a conventional loan is better than experiencing volatile variable lease payments.